Ways to Get Involved

 The Curriculum and Instruction Review Session is composed of community members and district and school staff and provides an opportunity for our parents and community members to give input and feedback about current and future curricula adoptions.
 This is a key avenue through which stakeholders can contribute perspective and ideas on our teaching and learning programs.

-Secondary Director Dr. Vernon Walton and Elementary Director Ms. Yvonne Wright, will be facilitating current adoptions and new adoptions.
+Secondary Director Dr. Vernon Walton and Elementary Director Ms. Yvonne Wright will be facilitating current adoptions and new adoptions.
 In 2021-22 our priorities were:

 - Middle School Math pilot